LCC-CIT/CS296N-CourseMaterials/Labs/Lab01-Validation/Lab1Instructions-Validation.md

 ### Production Version

+Be sure to add your instructor to your GitHub repository so they can view and clone it.

 In the "online text" for the Moodle assignment:

 - Paste a link to your GitHub repository and branch for this lab.
 - Paste a link to the PR with the code review done for you by another student.